 Cholestyramine binds to daptomycin and acts as an “anti-antibiotic” to prevent the drug from being active the gut and thus reduces the likelihood of antimicrobial resistant organisms in the GI to develop resistance to daptomycin.
 This experiment in mice models resulted in an 80-fold reduction of the fecal-shedding of daptomycin.
 Amit Pai, the chair of the Department of Clinical Pharmacy at the University of Michigan states that current strategies such as combination therapy or reduced use of antibiotics do not translate well to interventions that can be used on an individual-level and believes that “reducing selective antibiotic pressure on bacteria that reside in the colon is a potential individual-level strategy that deserves greater attention.”

-According to a study shared by Medical News...
+According to Science Daily, a new study shows...

 Covid-19 in Europe and New Information on Vaccines